-Bipolar and Parenting: Four Tips to Keep in Mind
+Bipolar and Parenting: 4 Tips to Keep in Mind

 It is never an easy job, but it is easier when we are in good physical and mental health.
 However, when we are having difficulties with our health or our circumstances, it is downright impossible to give our very best selves to our children.

-Below are four bipolar and parenting tips to help mothers or fathers who are living with bipolar disorder.
+Below are four bipolar and parenting tips to help people who are living with bipolar disorder.

 It's Important to Be Aware